 The fingers of the branches were delicate for such giants, formed like mittens from the thin branches.
 When the sun shone, they glowed in hazed, golden halos.
-Spider webs glistened as the light traveled down the webs from trunk to trunk, like trolley cars on a cable-line.
+Spider webs glistened as the light traveled down the webs from trunk to trunk, like trolley cars on a cable line.
 They shot between the trees in my periphery, catching my eye only to disappear and be impossible to find again until the light shifted.
-I would here for hours at a time, listening to the Redwoods and Sequoias creak above my head when the wind picked up.
+I would be here for hours at a time, listening to the Redwoods and Sequoias creak above my head when the wind picked up.

 At the end of my nine days, I realized my mom was right—